wehos/CMSE830/README.md

 # CSE830
-Repo for CSE 830 course
+Repo for CSE 830 course projects.
+Work in progress.